HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/README.md

 **Note:** I’ll be working with the RStudio desktop, as the memory of the free Posit.Cloud is not enough to accommodate all the 12 months files.

 _Disclaimer:_ In the console, each line that starts with #, only indicates it’s a comment, it is for clarity sake and not in any way a line of code.
-To get started, I’ll start by installing and loading the necessary packages required for this process, and this packages includes: Tidyverse, Lubridate, and Janitor
+To get started, I’ll start by installing and loading the necessary packages required for this process, and this packages includes: Tidyverse, Lubridate, and Janitor.

+` # Installing packages `
+`install.packages("tidyverse")`
+`install.packages("lubridate")`
+`install.packages("janitor")`